 Most work-a-day real estate brokers and agents do not host glitterati-packed open houses.
 Nor are they closing multiple million-dollar deals every week.
 Moreover, most aren’t model handsome.
 Nor are they wearing Armani suits to work every day.

-Nationally, the average income of a Realtor in 2017 totaled a measly $39,900, according to the Bureau of Labor statistics.
-The number of their deals and the number of closings they attend remain small.
+According to the Bureau of Labor Statistics, the average income of a Realtor in 2017 was a measly $39,900.
+However, the number of deals and closings they attend remains small.
 Typically, they do eleven “sides” per year.
 Various MLSs (Multiple Listing Services) confirmed those data.

-This means they are part of either the “sell-side” of the deal representing the seller or the “buy-side” of the transaction representing the buyer.
+This means they are part of either the “sell-side” of the deal, representing the seller, or the “buy-side” of the transaction, representing the buyer.
 But what’s most shocking is their age.
-The average age of a Realtor is 54 years old, and most are women.
+The average age of a Realtor is 54, and most are women.

 There is no such thing as a real estate broker’s annual salary.
 Real estate agents make a commission on each home they successfully sell your home, and that commission is generally around 5-6% of the sales price.
 But one agent won’t necessarily pocket the entire 5-6%.